bootstrapworld/data-management/architecture.md

 deployment model (asynchronous, cherry picked, end-to-end, etc.).

-Training participants are most often teachers, but are also teacher assistants and para professional on the one hand and teacher supervisors, administrators, and coaches on the other.
-We also note the attendance of participants and observers who do not interact with classrooms in their daily work, but are otherwise connect to Bootstrap.
+Training participants are most often teachers, but are also teacher assistants and para professionals on the one hand and teacher supervisors, administrators, and coaches on the other.
+We track participant attendance at training events and engagement across our various systems.
+We also delineate between participants and observers who do not interact with classrooms in their daily work, but are otherwise connected to Bootstrap and may attend training events.

 The Bootstrap data model collects data for improving the curriculum, track student academic achievement, and analyzing the relationship between changes to curriculum, training, and on-going teacher supports.
-Over time the trainings and curriculum becomes better suited to the needs of teachers and student achievement.
+We hope to facilitate analysis and lead to improvements in training and curriculum, which become measurably better suited to the needs of teachers and student achievement over time.

-<a id="org5e60ae9"></a>
+<a id="orgaa3e4f9"></a>

 ## Goals

+<a id="orgc711bfe"></a>

+### What am I doing?

+I am trying to capture the ways Bootstrap is working to grow through a relational data model.
+This model should enable facilitation of training events, particularly the communication required of facilitation.
+This model should answer key question for the Bootstrap organization such as how should it grow its trainee support offerings.
+This model should hold rolling data for years and facilitate slicing by year, cohort, etc.

+<a id="org22536fc"></a>

+### This data model

-This data models primary goal is to track and analyze the efficacy of learning supports created by Bootstrap: curriculum materials and facilitated trainings events.
-Bootstrap hopes to continually improve the learning model for professional educators.
-Support for educators are successful if the educator feels confident enough to actually bring a set of Bootstrap lessons into their classrooms.
+The primary goal of this data model is to track and analyze the efficacy of learning supports created by Bootstrap: curriculum materials and facilitated trainings events.
+Bootstrap hopes to improve the learning model for professional educators.
+Support for educators are successful, if the educator feels confident enough to actually bring a set of Bootstrap lessons into their classrooms.
 Bootstrap further measures success through the achievement of students who received Bootstrap curriculum.

-<a id="orgf9ed882"></a>
+<a id="orgd9722d9"></a>

 ## Non-goals

+It is not a goal at this time to hold curriculum and financial change records.
+Certain aspects of curriculum are represented here in the assessment model.
+Lesson titles and curriculum are here and one can imagine other aspects such as pathway could be stored here.
+Contracts (in the business sense) are represented for the purpose of turning on services for client cohorts and for reporting back to stakeholders.

-<a id="org286cc87"></a>
+<a id="orgedb86fa"></a>

-## Reporting Needs
+## Measures of Success

+\`\`Success is when a deliberate change has an intended effect.''

+We are successful when students produce learning products with our curriculum.
+Student have access to learning activities through classrooms they are mandated to attend.
+Teachers facilitate those classrooms and make choices about what learning happens in the room.
+Teachers are supervised and function in a system of standards and measures.
+Hence, Bootstrap aims to influence both students and supervisors (at multiple levels) to bring Bootstrap into more classrooms.

+-   Evidence of student learning
+-   Implementation (growth of this table is its own measure of success)
+    -   Timestamp
+    -   Evidence of student product
+    -   Which lesson implemented?
+    -   Format
+    -   Class
+-   Attendance at training events and follow up sessions
+    -   Event
+    -   Date
+    -   Value
+-   Engagement with the Bootstrap community
+    -   Website
+    -   Email
+    -   Social
+-   Workbook orders
+-   Self Assessment
+-   Pathway Creation

-<a id="orgbd6eadb"></a>
+<a id="org6e31aa8"></a>

 ## Analysis

-<a id="org62d6402"></a>
+<a id="org75f9758"></a>

 ### Appropriateness (Fitness) of Training to Participant